Want to make a booking during during Covid-19? No problem- we have the COVID FLEXIBLE GUARANTEE.

 If you live in the United States, the middle east or Asia Pacific, this is much easier and simpler to organise.
 Most people have private health insurance.
 You simply need to make sure that your existing health insurance covers you when you travel.
 Some travel insurance companies also cover covid.
 It may also be prudent (or necessary) to have a covid-19 test.

-If you are leaving the UK or Europe, then you should also organise health insurance.
-Health insurance will work worldwide and will cover you for catastrophes corona and medical repatriation to the UK/Europe.
+If you are leaving the UK or Europe, then you can use battleface travel insurance.
+In addition, Health insurance will work worldwide and will cover you for catastrophes corona and medical repatriation to the UK/Europe.
 Medical insurance is not affected by UK Government travel advisories.
 We use aetna but we have used Aviva in the past and Bupa are also excellent.
 Check before you buy these policies that they work for you.

 Covid Testing: required or not?